ajwills72/rmip/docs/psyc520moduleoutline.md

 The reading materials have been developed in-house and released under a Creative Commons licence, see [Research Methods in Practice](https://ajwills72.github.io/rmip) and [Research Methods in R](https://ajwills72.github.io/rminr/).
 Primary sources (journal articles) will also form a major part of the reading, but will likely be different for each group.
 Only open-access journal articles will be used.

-## Assessment

-Written report (80%).
-Group oral presentation (20%).
-Pass/fail Psyc:EL assessments.

-## Marking Criteria

-Marking criteria for practical reports and group presentations will be provided on the module DLE page.

-## Academic Dishonesty

-University of Plymouth regulations and policies apply to this module.
-See also the section on Academic Dishonesty in the Stage Handbook.